Chukwuemekalum/chukwuemekalum.github.io/_pages/home.md

 ## My Coding

 I don't have any degree in Engineering as all my studies so far has been in the Arts side not sciences.
 Maybe in the future when I consider taking a course in a popular online or physical institution, I would have more details to put.
 But for now I am self taught, and it would be difficult for me to write my tech stack here and what I've done so far.
-Please refer to my [CV]({{site.author.cv}}){:target="_blank"}
+Please refer to my [CV]({{site.author.cv}}){:target="_blank"}.
+But in summary I'm a PHP fan boy.

 Some details that would not be added in the CV for now.
 After 4 years of working with Core PHP, stumbled onto Laravel Framework (21/03/2022) and completed a course.
 I am currently not using it, but it was a fun experience during the course, look forward to praciticing it more.
 I always wanted to learn C++, so I bought a course (12/07/2022), I haven't started it as of (18/07/2022), but I look forward to what C++ has to offer for me.